WannesFransen1994/elixir-learning-materials/README.md

 Elixir is a dynamically-typed functional programming language built upon the Erlang VM.
 With this we can create low-latency, scalable, maintainable and fault-tolerant systems.

-It is also used succesfully in other domains such as IoT, web development, data processing and so on.
+It is also used successfully in other domains such as IoT, web development, data processing and so on.

 ## Purpose